unixorn/awesome-zsh-plugins/README.md

 - [asciidoctor](https://github.com/sparsick/asciidoctor-zsh) - A plugin for AsciiDoctor.
 - [asdf-direnv](https://github.com/redxtech/zsh-asdf-direnv) - Integration and completions for [asdf](https://github.com/asdf-vm/asdf) and [direnv](https://github.com/asdf-community/asdf-direnv).
 - [asdf-prompt](https://github.com/CurryEleison/zsh-asdf-prompt) - Provides a function usable in prompts that displays version information for your current tool versions.
-- [asdf](https://github.com/kiurchv/asdf.plugin.zsh) - Integration and completions for [asdf](https://github.com/asdf-vm/asdf), the extendable version manager, with support for Ruby, Node.js, Elixir, Erlang and more.
+- [asdf (kiurchv)](https://github.com/kiurchv/asdf.plugin.zsh) - Integration and completions for [asdf](https://github.com/asdf-vm/asdf), the extendable version manager, with support for Ruby, Node.js, Elixir, Erlang and more.
-- [asdf](https://github.com/zimfw/asdf) - Initializes [asdf](https://github.com/asdf-vm/asdf), installing it using `git` if not installed yet.
+- [asdf (zimfw)](https://github.com/zimfw/asdf) - Initializes [asdf](https://github.com/asdf-vm/asdf), installing it using `git` if not installed yet.
 Also, bypasses the shims if you're using the [direnv](https://github.com/asdf-community/asdf-direnv) plugin, as suggested by the plugin [pro-tips](https://github.com/asdf-community/asdf-direnv/#pro-tips).
 - [ask](https://github.com/Licheam/zsh-ask) - Serves as a ChatGPT API frontend, enabling you to interact with ChatGPT directly from the ZSH shell using only `cURL` and `jq`.
 - [assume-role](https://github.com/weizard/assume-role) - ZSH plugin to allow you to assume AWS IAM roles easily.
 Includes completions.
 - [async](https://github.com/mafredri/zsh-async) - Library for running asynchronous tasks in ZSH without requiring any external tools.
 Allows you to run multiple asynchronous jobs, enforce unique jobs (multiple instances of the same job will not run), flush all currently running jobs and create multiple workers (each with their own jobs).